Weitzman ECHO Complex Integrated Pediatrics 2023-2024

 Related to children and adolescents, by the end of this program participants will be able to:

-- Use evidence-based techniques in the screening, treatment, and management of common behavioral health diagnoses
+- Use evidence-based techniques in the screening, treatment, and management of common behavioral health conditions, including substance use disorders

-- Employ best practices in the screening, treatment, and management of infectious and chronic diseases
+- Employ best practices in the screening, treatment, and management of infectious diseases and conditions requiring medical specialty care

-- Apply recommended approaches that address preventable diseases and encourage a healthy lifestyle foundation for children and families
+- Apply a strengths-based approach that builds on a healthy lifestyle foundation for children and families

-- Demonstrate an awareness of the impact that race, ethnicity, gender, and sexual orientation have on the care of children and their families
+- Illustrate an awareness of the impact that race, ethnicity, gender, and sexual orientation have on the care of children and their families

 Acknowledgement of Support

 What is Project ECHO®?
 Project ECHO® was developed by Sanjeev Arora, MD, at the University of New Mexico Health Sciences Center and is a collaborative model of medical education and care management that helps improve clinicians' knowledge and skills to improve patient care.
-ECHOs are designed to be a longer term continuing education programs to create a virtual community for providers and care team members to connect and learn from leading experts and receive guidance from peers and experts.
-This ECHO learning community provides mentorship and peer support which make this model unique and provide long-lasting impact beyond typical e-learning styles.
+ECHOs are designed to be longer-term continuing education programs to create a virtual community for providers and care team members to connect and learn from leading experts and receive guidance from peers and experts.
+This ECHO learning community provides mentorship and peer support, making this model unique and providing a long-lasting impact beyond typical e-learning styles.
 Weitzman ECHO clinics are specifically designed to meet the needs of safety net primary care providers and their communities like providers practicing in federally qualified health centers (FQHCs).

 How much does it cost to participate?
 Enrollment is now open at no cost for the next curriculum year.